santoshsmalagi/Developer-Essentials/Structuring-a-Multi-File-Program/Structuring-a-Multi-file-C-Program.md

 	* every source file which uses definitions from *foo.h* must contain an "include" statement for *foo.h*, this directs the compiler to read the code in foo.h (i.e. function definitions from *foo.c*) when it compiles the source file

 * **Always include 'Header Gaurds' in header files.**
-* **Header files must never include 'function definitions', only 'function declarataions'; and are not fed to the compiler unless there is a need to use pre-compiled headers
+* **Header files must never include 'function definitions', only 'function declarataions'**
+* **Header files are not fed to the compiler unless there is a need to use Pre-Compiled headers**
 	* Header files are intended to be included into implementation files, not fed to the compiler as independent translation units
-	* Often large projects have many header files that are included in every source file.
-	* The time the compiler takes to process these header files over and over again can account for nearly all of the time required to build the project.
 	* To make builds faster, GCC allows you to precompile a header file - [Pre-Compiled Headers](https://gcc.gnu.org/onlinedocs/gcc/Precompiled-Headers.html)
+	* These can include system headers which are not going to change, or header files in very large C++ projects

 ## 3. A note on header Files